posthtml/posthtml-postcss-merge-longhand/readme.md

 ## About

-This plugin uses [postcss-merge-longhand](https://github.com/cssnano/cssnano/tree/master/packages/postcss-merge-longhand) to merge longhand CSS properties found in `style=""` attributes to shorthand.
+This plugin uses [postcss-merge-longhand](https://github.com/cssnano/cssnano/tree/master/packages/postcss-merge-longhand) to merge longhand CSS properties in `style=""` attributes to shorthand.

 Input: